Monday, May 05 2008

-Um....YUM.
-That's pretty much all there is to say about these little cakes.
-Molten, gooey, chocolatey goodness oozing from the center of a dense, warm chocolate cake.
+Um….YUM.
+That’s pretty much all there is to say about these little cakes.
+Molten, gooey, chocolaty goodness oozing from the center of a dense, warm chocolate cake.
 (Ok, now do me a favor and wipe the drool off of your mouth.)
-These Gooey Chocolate Cakes have quickly become my favorite "I'm-craving-something-warm-and-chocolatey-and-I-need-it-NOW" desserts (They surpassed brownies and chocolate chip cookies long ago).
+These Gooey Chocolate Cakes have quickly become my favorite “I’m-craving-something-warm-and-chocolatey-and-I-need-it-NOW” desserts (They surpassed brownies and chocolate chip cookies long ago).
 When you cut into them, the warm gooey filling oozes out all over your plate.
-(Sheer ecstasy!)
-Its almost like sitting down and eating a bowl of raw cake batter (don't deny it - you know you've always wanted to do it)....except so much better!
-And the fact that they only take about 13 minutes total to make...well, that would make any chocolate-craving-woman-on-the-edge jump for joy!
+Its almost like sitting down and eating a bowl of raw cake batter (don’t deny it – you know you’ve always wanted to do it)….except so much better!
+And the fact that they only take about 13 minutes total to make…well, that would make any chocolate-craving-woman-on-the-edge jump for joy!

 So, we've covered the fact that these cakes will satisfy even the most severe chocolate cravings, but they can also serve as a fancy "show off-y" dessert when you're having company.
 I served these when I recently had some friends over for a nice sit-down meal and they were a HUGE hit.
 I'm pretty sure my guests were on the verge of licking their plates clean.